In this article

-Footwork in tennis spans a wide range of movement: running backward, lunging, sidestepping, and even sliding (think Novak Djokovic at Arthur Ashe Stadium), which is why running shoes and other nonspecific sneakers won’t cut it on the court.
+Footwork in tennis spans a wide range of movement: running backward, lunging, sidestepping, and even sliding (think Rafael Nadal at the French Open), which is why running shoes and other nonspecific sneakers won’t cut it on the court.
 Mike Layton, owner and CEO of Westside Tennis in California, says, “If you start changing directions in a running shoe, you might hurt yourself because you are not going to be able to pivot on the ground as easily as you would with a tennis shoe.”

-To find the best men’s tennis shoes, I spoke to former players, pros, and tennis-store owners from around the country.
-The eight pairs below (most of which were mentioned by multiple experts) were consistently described as the best for various reasons including being suitable for those suffering from the common complaint of plantar fasciitis.
-All pairs featured are designed for playing on hard courts, and our experts say that shoes suitable for hard courts will translate well to clay (and other surfaces if you’re so lucky).
+To find the best men’s tennis shoes, we spoke to players, pros, and tennis-store owners from around the country.
+The eight pairs below (most of which were mentioned by multiple experts) were consistently described as the best for various reasons, including being suitable for those suffering from the common complaint of plantar fasciitis.
+All pairs featured are designed for playing on hard courts, and our experts say that shoes suitable for hard courts will translate well to clay (and other surfaces if you play on those, too).
 If you already know what sort of shoe you’re looking for, use the quick links in our table of contents to the left to navigate.
 But if you need more guidance, read on for eight options that will have you sliding across clay or bounding up to the net in no time.

 What we’re looking for

-Durability: A sport that involves so much starting and stopping can wreak havoc on your gear.
-Layton explains that tennis shoes “are more solid around the whole perimeter of the shoe” and may seem clunky at first, but the bulk is necessary for the shoe to last a reasonable amount of time.
+A sport that involves so much starting and stopping can wreak havoc on your gear.
+Layton explains that tennis shoes are more solid around the whole perimeter of the shoe and may seem clunky at first, but the bulk is necessary for the shoe to last a reasonable amount of time.
 If you’re wondering whether you need to replace your shoes, try this test that writer and former IMG Academy tennis trainee Emilia Monell recommends: “Place the two ends of one shoe between your hands and apply pressure — if the shoe caves in on itself, it’s lost support, and it’s time to get new ones.”
 Monell notes that shoes for recreational players (weekend matches or biweekly drills) can last as long as a year.
 But if you’re training and playing at a competitive level, three months is typically the maximum life span.
 Below, we’ve specified durability for each pair of shoes, ranging from “moderate,” which is the least durable, to “enhanced,” or medium durability, to “maximum.”

-Fit: Fit and comfort go hand in hand for tennis shoes.
-A shoe that’s too large (or has a toe bed that is too big for narrow-footed players) will lead to jammed and bruised toes.
+Fit and comfort go hand in hand for tennis shoes.
+A shoe that’s too large (or has a toe bed that is too wide) will lead to jammed and bruised toes.
 The alternative problem — a fit that’s too tight — can lead to bloody toenails and blisters.
-Woody Schneider, co-owner of NYC Racquet Sports, says the ideal shoe is “the one that fits your foot the best.”
-It can be difficult to get a sense of the fit of a sneaker if you’re not wearing it on the court, it, so it’s a smart idea to try the shoe on in person.
-If you can, when trying on a shoe, imitate the explosive movements of tennis, do a few split stops, and try your side step.
+Mark Mason of Mason’s Tennis in New York City makes sure his customers who try on shoes in-store have enough room for their big toe between the end of their toe and the toe cap (about half an inch).
+“When you’re moving and you stop short, your toes need room to move, especially on a hard court,” Mason says.
+If you can, when trying on a shoe, imitate the explosive movements of tennis, do a few split steps, and try your side step.
 If you have any doubts about whether your feet are considered wide, standard, or narrow, you should give all three a try and bring in your current shoe for expert comparison.

 Best overall tennis shoe